rwh9609-bit/aetherion-trading-service/README.md

 ## Features
 - **Ultra-fast C++ order book** with C API (add, cancel, query orders)
-- **Python orchestration**: run strategies, backtests, and analytics
+- **Python orchestration**: A modern, `pyproject.toml`-based Python package for running strategies, backtests, and analytics.
 - **Rust & Go strategy modules**: plug in compiled strategies for speed and safety
 - **Full FFI integration**: all languages can call the C++ core and each other
 - **Automated build**: Makefile builds all shared libraries and runs the demo